TheButlah/ovr_overlay/README.md

 # ovr_overlay
-An alternative to the [`openvr`](https://github.com/rust-openvr/rust-openvr) crate that uses CXX instead of bindgen, and focuses on providing support for overlays.
+An alternative to the [`openvr`](https://github.com/rust-openvr/rust-openvr) crate that uses [`autocxx`](docs.rs/autocxx) instead of bindgen, and focuses on providing support for overlays.

 ## Goals